Skip to main

 “What are your favorite stress-relieving activities?”

 Wellness is important, especially during stressful times of year.
 Again, look for clues about responsible choices with alcohol and other drugs.
-WellKentucky.org is a handy website that connects students to a number of university resources that support all aspects of wellness.
+Student Well-Being has a handy website that connects students to a number of university resources that support all aspects of wellness.

 “What does a typical day look like for you?”